 Q: MY CLIENT IS READY TO PROCEED WITH AN ANNUITY PURCHASE – WHAT IS THE NEXT STEP?

-A: If your client is ready to proceed with the annuity purchase, please mail the annuity application documents containing original signatures, as well as the necessary funds, to our office for processing.
-Please contact one of our benefits planners for the necessary paperwork and instructions.
+A: If your client is ready to proceed with the annuity purchase, please mail the annuity application documents, as well as the necessary funds, to our office for processing.
+Please contact one of our Benefits Planners for the necessary paperwork and instructions.

 Q: DOES YOUR OFFICE ISSUE THE CONTRACT?